BULB: Long (Bulb) Exposures

-- Elapsed exposure time is displayed on the screen.
+- Elapsed exposure time is displayed on the LCD panel.

 - Do not point the camera toward an intense light source, such as the sun or an intense artificial light source.
 Doing so may damage the image sensor or the camera's internal components.